ShaunCurtis/CEC-Publish/Building a Database Application in Blazor - Part 5 .md

 // CEC.Blazor/Components/BaseForms/ListComponentBase.cs
 protected async override Task OnParametersSetAsync()
 {
+    // base call
     await base.OnParametersSetAsync();
-    // Load the page - as we've reset everything this will be the first page with the default filters if (this.IsService) await this.Service.LoadPagingAsync();
+    // Load the page - everything is reset so this will be new with the default filter if (this.IsService)
+    {
+        // Load the filters for the recordset this.LoadFilter();
+        // Load the paged recordset
+        await this.Service.LoadPagingAsync();
+    }
     this.Loading = false;
+}

+// base LoadFilter
+protected virtual void LoadFilter()
+{
+    // Set OnlyLoadIfFilter if the Parameter value is set if (IsService) this.Service.FilterList.OnlyLoadIfFilters = this.OnlyLoadIfFilter;
 }

 ```
 We're interested in *ListComponentBase* calling *LoadPagingAsync()*